platformsh/platformsh-docs/docs/src/development/faq.md

 ## How do I delete my Platform.sh account?

-If you would like to delete your Platform.sh account, log in and select "Support" from the dropdown options when you click on your avatar in the management console.
+If you would like to delete your Platform.sh account, log in and select **Support** from the dropdown options when you click on your avatar in the management console.
 Create a new ticket and request for your account to be deleted in the form provided there.
 A support agent will receive your request and delete your account shortly thereafter.